 - Applicants must present three letters of recommendation from individuals who are in a position to judge their ability to engage in interdisciplinary graduate study in healthcare policy and research.
 At least one recommendation must be from an individual who can comment on the applicant’s academic qualifications (e.g., former instructor or adviser).

-- A written statement of professional intent that includes the proposed area of research interest is required.
+- Applicants must provide a written statement of professional intent that includes the proposed area of research and identifies the faculty member(s) with which the applicant is interested in working.

 - A recent writing sample, such as a first author, peer-reviewed publication; a master’s thesis; a book chapter; a policy brief or report; or a graduate course paper is required.
 An undergraduate course paper may be substituted if none of the above is available.